Time-integrated constraint on neutrino flux of CHIME fast radio burst sources with 10-year IceCube point-source data: Stacked unbinned likelihood analysis of CHIME FRB population

 A more sophisticated estimation of the neutrino spectrum from FRBs is given by \citet{qu2022NeutrinoEmissionFast}.
 The neutrino flux can be similarly written as:

 where $\Phi_q\qty(E_{\nu})$ is the neutrino spectrum given by \citet[Figure 6]{qu2022NeutrinoEmissionFast}.

-For the simple powerlaw model, the total neutrino flux and energy flux from a population of sources can then be calculated as the sum of individual fluxes, $n_s=\sum_{j=1}^M n_{sj}$, $\Phi=\sum_{j=1}^M w_j\Phi_j/(4\pi)$.
+For the simple powerlaw model, the total neutrino flux from a population of sources can be calculated as the sum of individual fluxes, $n_s=\sum_{j=1}^M n_{sj}$, $\Phi=\sum_{j=1}^M w_j\Phi_j/(4\pi)$.
 The $4\pi$ factor is needed to convert the sum of individual FRBs' contributions to the total neutrino flux to the total diffuse flux.

-However, for the physical model, we need to consider that the physical model is based on the average of the diffuse neutrino flux from all FRBs, but the CHIME FRB catalog only contains a small fraction of them.
-This is especially evident considering that CHIME can only observe a finite area of the sky during a given time, while IceCube can monitor neutrino events across all the sky, and that unlike sources like AGNs, FRBs are transient sources and only a fraction of all the FRBs can be detected.
+However, we also need to consider that the above-mentioned models are based on the average of the diffuse neutrino flux from all FRBs, but the CHIME FRB catalog only contains a small fraction of them.
+This is especially evident considering that CHIME can only observe a finite area of the sky during a given time, while IceCube can monitor neutrino events across all the sky.
 Also, the CHIME FRB catalog only contains FRB sources detected in one year of observation, while the IceCube catalog we use contains neutrino events in ten years' observation time.
 Therefore, we need a catalog completeness factor in the flux to account for the difference in FRB population in the CHIME catalog and the physical model.
-The total diffuse neutrino flux for the physical model can then be written as $\Phi=C\sum_{j=1}^M w_j\Phi_j/(4\pi)$, where $C$ is the catalog completeness factor.
+The total diffuse neutrino flux for the physical model can be written as: